Outlook Media

-Outlook Media was a Columbus, Ohio-based lesbian, gay, bisexual, transgender (LGBT) lifestyle and advocacy company for the Ohio queer and allied community from 1995 until late 2017.
+Outlook Media was a Columbus, Ohio-based lesbian, gay, bisexual, transgender (LGBTQ) lifestyle and advocacy company for the Ohio queer and allied community from 1995 until late 2017.
 Their flagship product, Outlook Columbus was a news, politics, and lifestyle magazine.
-Outlook Media also published High Street Neighborhoods, managed Columbus' LGBT and allied business networking group, Network Columbus, and partnered with the Ohio Historical Society to form the Gay Ohio History Initiative.
+Outlook Media also published High Street Neighborhoods, managed Columbus' LGBTQ and allied business networking group, Network Columbus, and partnered with the Ohio Historical Society to form the Gay Ohio History Initiative.
 In 2015, Outlook Media began to publish The Love Big LGBT Wedding Expo Guide, and began holding Love Big LGBT Wedding Expos throughout Ohio.

-Publications and Community Initiatives
+Publications and community initiatives

 Outlook Columbus

-Outlook Columbus was a monthly lifestyle and advocacy magazine geared toward Ohio's LGBT and urban progressive communities.
+Outlook Columbus was a monthly lifestyle and advocacy magazine geared toward Ohio's LGBTQ and urban progressive communities.
 Editorial coverage includes politics, small businesses, arts & entertainment, health & wellness, faith, fashion, sports, interviews, horoscopes, events and community news.
 With content that contains both locally and nationally focused features.
 The publication replaced Outlook Weekly as the company's primary publication.
-With over 25,000 print copies distributed monthly, the magazine can be found for free in over 3,000 locations throughout Ohio, including local libraries, restaurants, and night clubs or by paid, home-delivery subscription.
-Outlook Columbus differentiates itself from similar LGBT publications by its advertising.
-Outlook doesn't limit its partners to gay-owned or gay-themed advertisers but also gay-friendly or straight owned but open-minded type businesses including national advertisers Bank One, Time Warner, and American Express among local businesses.
-The magazine's content is diverse as well, targeting a large cross section of the community while at the same time speaking to specific groups under the large LGBT umbrella.
-According to studies listed on their corporate website, Outlook Columbus is the number one media choice for the Columbus LGBT and allied community, the number one media choice for newcomers to Columbus who have been in the city for 5 years or less, and the number two print choice for African Americans in Columbus.
+Over 25,000 print copies were distributed monthly, available to readers for free.
+Outlook Columbus differentiated itself from similar LGBTQ publications by its advertising; Outlook did not limit its partners to gay-owned or gay-themed advertisers, but also included gay-friendly or straight allied businesses, including local businesses as well as Bank One, Time Warner, and American Express.
+According to studies listed on their corporate website, Outlook Columbus was the number one media choice for the Columbus LGBTQ and allied community, the number one media choice for newcomers to Columbus who have been in the city for 5 years or less, and the number two print choice for African Americans in Columbus.

 Outlookohio.com was the magazine's online counterpart.
-Boasting 100 times the content of the print publication, the website keeps readers engaged all month long with fresh daily content, news, event photos, contests, polls, videos and reader comments.
+The website produces daily content, news, event photos, contests, polls, and videos.

 In 2015, Outlook celebrated 20 years of publishing.
 In June 2017, Outlook ceased publication.

-Love Big LGBT Wedding Expos
+Love Big LGBT Wedding Expos and Guide

-Ohio's only LGBT and allied wedding expo series, Love Big Expos offer a safe and welcoming place for LGBT couples to meet vendors who are committed to marriage equality and excited to serve the LGBT community.
-Love Big relieves the added stress of coming out to potentially non-supportive vendors by putting equality-minded businesses all in one place.
-Because Ohio still does not legally recognize marriage equality, LGBT couples have to go out of state to get their licensing.
-However, more and more Ohio LGBT couples are choosing to hold their big religious ceremonies and receptions in the state.
+Ohio's only LGBTQ and allied wedding expo series, Love Big Expos offered a safe and welcoming place for LGBTQ couples to meet vendors who were LGBTQ-friendly.
+Because Ohio still did not legally recognize marriage equality, LGBTQ couples had to go out of state to get their licensing, but some chose to hold their receptions and religious ceremonies in-state, and they formed Love Big's customer base.

-Events are free and open to the public.
-Straight couples are welcome, too.